drepkovsky/nextjs-context/readme.md

 }
 ```

 ## Glossary
 - **Shared component**: A component that is not marked as `async` and does not use the `use client` directive.
 These components can be imported and used by both client and server async components.
-- **Shared context**: A context used by shared components, on server is cached and on client is taken from the `React.Context` API.
+- **Shared context**: A context used by shared components, cached on the server and taken from the `React.Context` API on the client.

 ## Motivation
-When trying to prevent 'prop drilling' in  NextJS projects that use the quite not-so-new `app router` you'll often find yourself in a situation where you need to decide whether you'll wrap the each component needing the shared context with the `use client` directive and use the regular `React.Context` API or mark every component as an `async` server component and fetch the context data inside the component itself.
+When trying to prevent 'prop drilling' in NextJS projects that use the quite not-so-new `app router`, you'll often find yourself in a situation where you need to decide whether you'll wrap each component needing the shared context with the `use client` directive and use the regular `React.Context` API or mark every component as an `async` server component and fetch the context data inside the component itself.

-This is not quite ideal for a number of reasons:
+This is not ideal for several reasons:
-1. When using the `use client` directive you may be bringing redundant JS to the client, even if no specific client-side logic is happening inside the component.
+1. When using the `use client` directive, you may be bringing redundant JS to the client, even if no specific client-side logic is happening inside the component.
-2. When marking the component as an `async` server component you may be fetching the same data multiple times, if you are not caching the responses (NextJS does this auto for requests using `fetch`)
+2. When marking the component as an `async` server component, you may be fetching the same data multiple times if you are not caching the responses (NextJS does this automatically for requests using `fetch`).
-3. When marking the component as an `async` you may be loosing on the ability to freely compose your components, as now you are unable to import this `async` component inside a client component or a shared component that can be executed on the client.
+3. When marking the component as `async`, you may lose the ability to freely compose your components, as you are now unable to import this `async` component inside a client component or a shared component that can be executed on the client.